Editor’s note: The following is the last in a series recapping Manteca’s history.

 Manteca also was able to pull off a miracle of sorts during the same time thanks in part of a decision to tweak the growth cap at the start of the decade to accommodate the 1,420-home age-restricted Del Webb at Woodbridge community.
 For more than three years, Dell Webb accounted for almost one in every three new homes built in Manteca.

-Manteca for the past four years has led the Northern San Joaquin Valley in new home sales.
+Manteca for the last three years of the decade led the Northern San Joaquin Valley in new home sales.
 In 2009, as an example, Manteca built and sold 304 new homes while at the same time there were 8 homes built in Modesto, 120 new homes built in Stockton, and six new homes built in Turlock.

 The housing crisis triggered budget problems for the City of Manteca and Manteca Unified School District.
 Both cut costs to keep expenses in line with revenue.